VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 tags = ["vim", "neovim", "shell"]
 +++

 After a long time in development neovim 0.5 was finally released as a stable version.
 Among the new exciting features we have better lua support and the promise of a stable api to create our configuration using this language.
-So today I'm going to share with you everything I learnt while I was migrating my own configuration from vimscript to lua.
+So today I'm going to share with you everything I learned while I was migrating my own configuration from vimscript to lua.

 I'm going to talk about the things we can do with lua and its interaction with vimscript.
 I will be showing a lot of examples but I will not tell you what options you should set with what value.
 Also, this won't be a tutorial on "how to turn neovim into an IDE", I'll avoid anything that is language specific.
 What I want to do is teach you enough about lua and the neovim api so you can migrate your own configuration.